34 Store cupboard crafts: recycled craft ideas to make

 Everyone who sews will be familiar with that box of scrap fabric from past projects that we can't bear to part with but also isn't big enough to make new projects from.
 Now you can turn fabric scraps and Selvedges into a handy crafter's storage case to keep all your notions in one place.

-This cute idea makes a great kids’ crafts project, or a creative way for grown ups to give flowers to their partners in lockdown without having to head out to the shops to buy them!
-It’s the first project in this round-up of 20 easy recycled projects for kids by 5 Minute Crafts Play on YouTube.
+This cute idea makes a great kids' crafts project, or a creative way for grown ups to give flowers to their partners without having to head out to the shops to buy them!
+It's the first project in this round-up of 20 easy recycled projects for kids by 5 Minute Crafts Play on YouTube.

 T-shirt into a teddy bear

-Ending this round-up with it’s cutest make – grab a pre-loved t-shirt from your wardrobe and refashion it into a me-made toy for children to cuddle up to.
+Recycled craft ideas for adults don't have to be boring! grab a pre-loved t-shirt from your wardrobe and refashion it into a me-made toy for children to cuddle up to.

-We can’t be the only ones suffering from Too Many Paperbacks syndrome.
-Make a book you’ll never read again into a beautiful keepsake by crafting it into a vase.
+We can't be the only ones suffering from Too Many Paperbacks addiction.
+Make a book you'll never read again into a beautiful keepsake by crafting it into a vase.
 These make great gifts if you can theme the words in the book to your recipient, too.
 Find the tutorial for this in our best glue gun crafts feature.